Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 But these are temporal and not spatial constructs.

 ### Apps are simpler to produce and simpler to use
-EngageUI apps are simpler to produce,
+EngagementManager apps are simpler to produce,
 have less cluttered screens,
 self-documenting interfaces
 and automatic persistence across user interaction sessions.

 ### The API is 2 simple constructs
-The EngageUI API for wxWidgets consists of 2 simple constructs:
+The EngagementManager API for wxWidgets consists of 2 simple constructs:
 1. A (user) <b>EngagementManager</b> class that subclasses wxWidgets' wxWindow class
 to interface with the native windowing system
 and manages a set of (user) "activity-handlers" that handle the user's current activity.